LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab05/Lab5Instructions_8wk.md

 ### Part 1

 Modify the home page of your review web site from the previous lab assignment.

-1. Add rules to the style sheet for the site to:
+Add rules to the style sheet for the site to:

-   - Set a fixed width for the body of the page.
+1. Set a fixed width for the body of the page.

-   - Make the navigation links look like buttons by giving them:
+2. Make the navigation links look like buttons by giving them:

 - A background color.
 - A border.
 - Appropriate margin and padding.
 - Rounded corners.

 - Use the float property to align the navigation links horizontally.
 - Use the clear property to end the float.

+**Note:** Please use a different HTML structure for your navigation menu than I did in my [South India web site](https://lcc-cit.github.io/CIS195-Demos/Unit05/Finished/).
+For example, you could put your links inside`<p>` elements instead of a `ul` with `li` elements.

 ### Part 2

-1. Modify navigation links on each page to look like the one on the home page
+1. Modify navigation links on each page to look like the one on your home page.
 2. Add styling for the figures on each page:
    - Add padding, a visible border, and margin.
    - Make the corners of the figure rounded.
-3. Add an aside to at least one of the review pages and float it to the right.
+3. Add an aside to at least one of the review pages.
+   - Float it to the right.
+   - Clear the float.

+**Notes**

+- Use my South India website as a guide, but don't copy and paste the HTML or CSS and then just put your content into my code.
-Check your pages using the [W3C HTML Validator](https://validator.w3.org)  and the [W3C CSS Validator](http://jigsaw.w3.org/css-validator/).
+- Check your pages using the [W3C HTML Validator](https://validator.w3.org)  and the [W3C CSS Validator](http://jigsaw.w3.org/css-validator/).